Who Invented Disc Golf? The Founders and Early History of the Sport

-Despite being a relatively new sport in the grand scheme of things, disc golf’s basic premise has been around far longer than most realize.
+Despite being a relatively new sport in the grand scheme of things, founders of disc golf basic premise has been around far longer than most realize.
 Notable names like “Steady” Ed Headrick and Dave Dunipace are credited with introducing the modern golf disc and basket to the world, yet there are more individuals behind the scenes who have helped to make what we love to do a reality.

 It’s obvious to most that the golf disc is one of the essential parts of the game we all know and love, but its roots are found deep in the creation of the Frisbee.
 In fact, as far back as the 8th century BC the Greeks were known for discus sports, and in the early 1900’s people began experimenting with flying discs.